The structure of finite Morse index solutions to two free boundary problems in $\mathbb{R}^2$: Finiteness of bounded components of

-In this section we establish a decay estimate for the curvature $H\lfloor_{\partial\Omega}$.
-Then we use this to prove the finiteness of bounded components of $\Omega^c$.
+In this section we use Theorem \ref{thm curvature decay} to show the finiteness of bounded components of $\Omega^c$.
+The proof of this theorem is quite involved and will be postponed to Part III.

-\begin{thm} Let $u$ be a solution of \eqref{equation 0.2} which is stable outside a compact set.
-There exists a constant $C$ such that

-\end{thm} The proof of this theorem is quite involved and we postpone it to Part III.
 Roughly speaking, we first use the doubling lemma of Pol\'{a}cick-Quittner-Souplet \cite{Polacik-Q-S} to reduce the proof to the following setting: \begin{enumerate} \item $u_\varepsilon$ is a solution of

 Here $Q_1(0)=\{|x_1|<1,|x_2|<1\}$.

 \item There exists a constant $C>0$ such that

 \item $u_\varepsilon$ satisfies the Modica inequality,